A ghostly clawed hand suddenly emerges from a flurry of leaves, grasping for the viewer.

 Previously known as the "detailed website history" page before the big website reorganization, this page now serves as both my own personal miniature journal and as this website's changelog (i.e. precisely detailed website history).
 Here's where you can find short (often daily) updates on what I'm doing or thinking and also commentary on what I've changed on the site on any given day.
 This is a very useful page for figuring out what new stuff may have been put onto the site since your last visit!
 It could save you a lot of time!

-This kind of subpage is also sometimes referred to variously as a "log", "web log" (from which the word "blog" is derived), "mini blog", "micro blog", "diary", "chronicle", "site history", or "status update page", among many other possible terms.
-The subtleties of the meanings and connotations of these terms vary quite a bit.
+This kind of subpage is also sometimes referred to variously as a "log", "web log" (from which the word "blog" is derived), "mini blog", "micro blog", "diary", "chronicle", "site history", or "status update page", among other possible terms.
+The subtleties of the meanings and connotations of these terms vary.
 However, in the case of my log page here it is a hybrid of a short-form personal blog (not a "full" blog) and the site's changelog, but without any of the social media components that may be associated with the terms "mini blog" or "micro blog".
 This is an old school log.
-Popularity and profit are irrelevant.
+First principles guide me, not contrivances. 🌱🏫📜

 About Site (#)